KamikaziZen/light_attention/README.md

 ## Benchmarks

+Experiment was conducted on a single GPU NVIDIA A100 80Gb.
+Memory stats for a training loop of classic GPT2 model configurations(gpt2-small/-medium/-large/-xl) and batch_size==4:

 ### PyTorch==1.10
-(PyTorch==1.11 negates the effect of lightsoftmax.
-Probably because of in 1.11 the SoftMax oprator was implemented the same way.
-DropMatmul still gives about 20% memory reduction.)
-Experiment was conducted on a single GPU NVIDIA A100 80Gb.
-Memory stats for a training loop of classic GPT2 model configurations(gpt2-small/-medium/-large/-xl) and batch_size==4 (memory is measured right after forward step to calculate the difference in activations size):
+(memory is measured right after forward step to calculate the difference in activations size)
 | Model  | Max Memory Allocated, MB | Max Memory Reserved, MB |
 |  :---:  |  :---:  |  :---:  |
 | Vanilla gpt2-small | 12119.3 | 12654.0 |